 In this course, adult learners interpret parameters in different registers of representation.
 They learn to model certain situations by means of a periodic function.
 While their exploration of the standard unit circle introduces the concept of the sinusoidal function, it also helps adult learners make a connection between radians and degrees and calculate arc lengths in different units.
 Only the sinusoidal model, however, is analyzed in all registers.
 Operations on functions are examined in the context of concrete situations.
 In addition to learning about the general form and the factored form of second-degree functions, adult learners discover that the factored form h(x) can be obtained by finding the product or the sum of two functions f(x) and g(x).
-They also learn that a rational function can be obtained by finding the quotient of two polynomial functions.
-Adult learners continue to analyze situations in which the rate of change varies according to the interval in question.
+They also learn that a rational function can be obtained by finding the rate of change varies according to the interval in question.
 This type of analysis was introduced in Secondary III and IV.
 Adult learners can use several functional models to describe how two variables behave in a given interval.